-I have added a few footnotes to make clear where I have made any changes from the original typescript text; most of these point either to minor typographical errors, or in a few cases to an obvious error in a date, probably originating from misreading the source used while typing.
-Such footnotes are all explicitly marked as added to distinguish them clearly from Franklin Kidd's footnotes. (as an editorial observation, for a typewriter manuscript, there are astonishingly few typographical errors, even though the first of them occurs on page 1....)
+I have added labelled footnotes, explicitly marked as added to distinguish them clearly from Franklin Kidd's footnotes, to the pages where I have made a minor change from the original typescript text, or where there is an ambiguity, or inconsistency in his text.
+Typographical errors, or in a few cases an obvious error in a date, probably originating from misreading the source used while typing, have been marked with only a % superscript mark, and these are listed and explained in an appended page at the end of this document (as an editorial observation, for a typewriter manuscript, there are relatively few typographical errors, even though the first of them occurs on page 1....)